jemmy512/book-notes/Linux/dpdk.md

 #define RTE_DISTRIB_RETURN_BUF (2) /**< worker returns a buffer, no request */
 ```

-Ideally, the “Distributor Thread” can send 8 mbuf pointers to the worker core every time, and the worker core returns 8 mbuf pointers after completing the batched packet processing.
-This cache-aligned communication between “Distributor” and “Worker” threads minimizes the cache coherence overhead.
+Ideally, the "Distributor Thread" can send 8 mbuf pointers to the worker core every time, and the worker core returns 8 mbuf pointers after completing the batched packet processing.
+This cache-aligned communication between "Distributor" and "Worker" threads minimizes the cache coherence overhead.

 Two other things to consider when developing a packet distributor based on these sample applications:
 * Distributor needs a **dedicated core** for the packet scheduling work.